SachaG/10YearsOfMeteor/src/pages/index.md

 On the other hand, something that _did_ click was jQuery.
 It was JavaScript, which was a "normal-looking" programming language compared to Ruby, but with all the weird `DoSomethingWithTheDOM()` parts massaged into a sensible API.

-The first project I build with jQuery was a little tool called [Patternify](http://www.patternify.com/), which still exists to this day!
+The first project I built with jQuery was a little tool called [Patternify](http://www.patternify.com/), which still exists to this day!
 I had a ton of fun, but at some point I started being frustrated once more: playing around in the browser was fine, but to achieve anything _big_ you needed to involve a server and a database at some point.

 <Image name="Patternify" url="http://patternify.com/">My first client-side only web app: a pixel pattern drawing app. </Image>